Iwaslazkis/stag-escapades/src/client/script.md

 I don't know what to do

 #Sad
-What can I do at this point
+What can I even do at this point...

 #Sad
-I can't think of anything

-#Sad
-I could really use some cheering up

-#ACTIVITY: MindfulPurposeful
+Well, you know what?

 #Sad/Happy
-Well thank you for trying to cheer me up but I'm still upset about
+Well thank you for trying to cheer me up but I'm still upset about--

-#ACTION: ShowPuzzloonie
+#Puzloonie
+*Puzzloonie walks in from the side*

 #Shocked
 Puzzloonie!??!!?